Factbox: What is the process for Britain's Brexit legislation?

 THIRD READING - This takes place immediately after report stage.
 It usually lasts an hour and is a general discussion of the bill.
 No amendments can be made.

 HOUSE OF LORDS - The bill then passes to the House of Lords.
-The lords do not set out a program detailing how much time they intend to spend discussing a bill so this stage is harder to predict.
 Lords can put forward amendments, each of which will be discussed and decided on in turn.

 The lords are not expected to want to be seen to be frustrating the will of the people by opposing the bill or slowing it down too much, but may seek to make some changes.

-If the lords agree amendments the bill passes back to the commons for their approval.
+If the lords agree amendments the bill passes back to the House of Commons for its approval.

 PING PONG - If the bill passes back to the commons, they debate and vote on the lords' amendments.
 No new amendments can be introduced.
 In theory the bill can continue passing back and forth between the lords and commons until the final bill is agreed upon.